 Food photography is popular thanks to social media – people love sharing their meals.

 Use the opportunity to share your #lockdownlunch with the world.

 Top-down shots get the best views of plated food but don’t be afraid to try different angles.

 Creatively arranged food makes food shots look best.
 Placing the plate on a timber chopping board sitting on the table add more interest.

 16. Create a Personal Documentary

 While stuck at home, document your daily routine from your point of view.

 Photograph your working day, check the letterbox or butter your toast – take photos of everything.

 The final photo shoot completes the series with a shot of your bedside clock at bedtime.
 Publish this series in your blog post with regular updates.

 17. Photograph Someone Working

 Take your home photoshoot ideas up a notch by photographing someone at work.

-If your partner or housemate work from home, document their day.
+If your partner or housemate works from home, document their day.
 If someone you live with works with their hands, photograph them working on their car or building something in their workshop.